apriha/snps/CONTRIBUTING.rst

     pipenv run pytest --cov=snps tests

+   .. note:: Downloads during tests are disabled by default.
+To enable downloads, set
+             the environment variable ``DOWNLOADS_ENABLED=true``.

    .. note:: If you receive errors when running the tests, you may need to specify the
              temporary directory with an environment variable, e.g., ``TMPDIR="/path/to/tmp/dir"``.